The Book of 2 Peter

 8. For you possessing and increasing in these things makes you become neither lazy nor unfruitful in the knowledge of our Lord Jesus the Anointed.

-9. For in whoever these things aren’t present, he is blind; being short-sighted and having received forgetfulness of his cleansing from his former sins.
+9. For in whomever these things aren’t present, he is blind; being short-sighted and having received forgetfulness of his cleansing from his former sins.

 10. Therefore brothers, be more zealously diligent to make your calling and election firm, for by doing these things you definitely won’t ever stumble,